-(c) A temporary license issued under this subdivision is valid for one year and may be renewed for one additional year.
+(c) A temporary license issued under this subdivision is valid for one year and may be renewed twice.

 The commissioner shall issue a technician's license to a person who holds a current license, certification, or registration from another state if the commissioner determines that the standards for licensure, certification, or registration in the other jurisdiction meet or exceed the requirements for licensure stated in this chapter and a letter is received from that jurisdiction stating that the applicant is in good standing.

 A license issued under this section is not transferable to another individual.
 A valid license must be displayed at the establishment site and available to the public upon request.

 Any person who violates the provisions of subdivision 1 is guilty of a gross misdemeanor.